DrDejaVuNG/super/packages/flutter_super/README.md

 A stateful widget that represents the root of the Super framework.
 The [child] parameter is required and represents the main content of the app.

+The [config] parameter is an optional [SuperAppConfig] object that allows you to customize the behavior of the Super framework.

 The [mocks] parameter is an optional list of objects used for mocking dependencies during testing.
 The `mocks` property provides a way to inject mock objects into the application's dependency graph during testing.